 - Cheesy - add a cube of sharp cheddar cheese to the center of each potato ball

-See this Loaded Mashed Potato Ball recipe on my website!
+See this crispy roasted potato recipe on my website!

 Equipment